brain-networks/event_detection/README.md

 # if you want to apply this method to your data
 * Simply replace the "ts.mat" variable with a [time x node] matrix of neural recordings.

-Runtime for entire script is approximately 30 s.
+Runtime for entire script depends on size of neural recordings variable, but for the data included here, it takes  approximately 100 s.

 If you use this code, please cite:
 R Betzel, S Cutts, S Greenwell, O Sporns (2021).
 Individualized event structure drives individual differences in whole-brain functional connectivity. bioRxiv [link to paper](https://www.biorxiv.org/content/10.1101/2021.03.12.435168v1.abstract)